-Not only the physical features of the robot should be documented.
-Also document the things/tasks you want your robot to accomplish.
+We recommend documenting the physical features of the robot and the things/tasks you want your robot to accomplish.
 Write those down because if you miss anything now during the planning stage, it'll be difficult to add later on when the physical robot is completed.
-Remember, you don't really need to complete every feature on your task list - because that is why in our next step we will break the tasks down into smaller tasks.
+Remember, you don't need to complete every feature on the task list because we will break the tasks down into smaller tasks in the next step.
 See this example sketch of how to make a robot.

 When learning how to make a robot, ARC makes it very easy to start programming.
 Before we dive into ARC programming, consider the tasks for your robot.
-Like any large task, the feature goals should be split into smaller tasks.
+Like any enormous task, it should be split the feature goals into smaller tasks.
 Let's take the task list of making a peanut butter sandwich, for example...

 - Know where peanut butter jar is

 - Move to where the peanut butter jar is

 - Is the peanut butter jar behind a cupboard door?
 Open door

 - Locate peanut butter jar on shelves (Is it visible?)

 - Move items out of the way (if applicable), and reach up and grab a peanut butter jar.

 - Know where the work area will be for placing the peanut butter jar